'If Your McDonald's Filet-O-Fish Cheese Is Off-Center, This Is Probably Why

 If you've ever wondered why McDonald's Filet-O-Fish only comes with a half slice of cheese, it's apparently to prevent the cheese from dominating the flavor of the fish.
 As for why that half slice is frequently askew on the bun, content creator and former corporate chef Mike Haracz offers ample insider insight on the subject.
-On TikTok, Huracz, who was previously employed as McDonald's Manager of Culinary Innovation, said that the sandwich's assembly contributes to the askew cheese placement on the Filet-O-Fish.
+On TikTok, Huracz, who was previously employed as McDonald's Manager of Culinary Innovation, said that the Filet-O-Fish's assembly contributes to the off-center cheese placement.

-Although McDonald's doesn't often reveal its tricks of the trade, another TikTok clip shows how to prepare the Filet-O-Fish.
-In the video, a McDonald's employee dabs a little tartar sauce on the bottom bun to anchor the cheese, then sandwiches the buns together by hand before closing the box and gently turning it over.
+In another TikTok clip, a McDonald's employee prepares the Filet-O-Fish using a technique that may help keep the cheese in place — but it deviates from the by-the-book assembly Haracz described.
+The employee dabs a little tartar sauce on the bottom bun to anchor the cheese, then sandwiches the buns together by hand before closing the box and gently turning it over.
+It's neater sure, but it also seems to be the exception rather than the rule.

 McDonald's uses its Filet-O-Fish assembly method on another iconic sandwich